 Purpose and Research Objectives

 The purpose of this award is to recruit and train exceptional physician-scientists from the Osler Medical Residency and the Bayview Internal Medicine Residency Program and to encourage them to remain at Johns Hopkins for fellowship training.
-The Lou and Nancy Grasmick Scholarship provides up to $50,000 of research support over two years housestaff who remain at Johns Hopkins for fellowship training and are involved in laboratory-based scientific investigation.
-Funding may be used for research supplies, small equipment (less than $10,000), publication costs and travel for the scholar.
-This award is NOT to be used to support the salary of the scholar but may be used to support a technician or graduate student to work with the scholar.
+The Molina Scholarship provides up to $50,000 of research support over two years for housestaff who remain at Johns Hopkins for fellowship training and are involved in laboratory-based scientific investigation.
+Funding may be used for research supplies, small equipment (less than $10,000), publication costs and travel for the Scholar.
+This award is NOT to be used to support the salary of the Scholar but may be used to support a technician or graduate student to work with the Scholar.

 - Must be an Osler Medical Resident or Bayview Internal Medicine Resident planning to start a Johns Hopkins fellowship

 - Must have a letter of intent to recruit applicant from Johns Hopkins fellowship director that is NOT contingent upon receiving this award

 - Letter of recommendation and commitment from research mentor briefly describing potential research project and applicants potential for laboratory-based investigation

 - Must have more than 80 percent protected research time during the duration of their award.
 In fellowship programs with primarily clinical responsibilities in year one, the award can be deferred until year two.

 - Prior laboratory-based research is encouraged but not required

 Daniel Ardeljan, MD, PhD